hamaluik/blog.hamaluik.ca/data/Author/kenton.md

     <img src="/assets/images/about/rubycrush_ss_full.jpg">
 </figure>

 Aside from game creation, I also have a propensity for creating apps for my [and my family's] own personal use.
-These projects include things like: a Christmas gift-giving wishlist website, a webapp for managing storyboards online, a webapp for keeping track of spells in DnD, and [Who is the Fuck Man?](http://whoisthefuckman.com/) (among others).
+These projects include things like: a Christmas gift-giving wishlist website, a webapp for managing storyboards online, and a webapp for keeping track of spells in DnD (among others).

 <figure>
     <img src="/assets/images/about/listwish.jpg">